calvinfeng/machine-learning-notebook/README.md

 ## Introduction

 This is my personal machine learning notebook, used primarily for references and sharing what I learned recently.

-The source of the content primarily comes from courses I took from Stanford, i.e.
-CS229, CS231n and CS224n and many other research papers, textbooks and online tutorials.
-There are also notes I took from working on my professional/personal projects using machine learning.
+The source of the content primarily comes from courses I took from Stanford, i.e. CS229, CS231n and CS224n and many other research papers, textbooks and online tutorials.
+There are also notes I took from my professional work and personal projects using machine learning.

 ## Table of Contents